-English, French, Portuguese, and Spanish fisherman had been fishing the Newfoundland Grand Banks since about 1580.
+English, French, Portuguese, and Spanish fisherman had started fishing the Newfoundland Grand Banks before 1580.
 Somehow, someone among them had sailed to the southwest and discovered fish off Nova Scotia and Maine.
 (Was a ship blown off course?
 Was a ship’s captain following a hunch?
 Did he see birds overhead?
 Had he read reports of men who had been there?)
 Men had been put ashore on the Maine coast in several places to cut wood and make drying racks for fish.
 Some of the fish were salted and dried and the rest dried by smoke from slow fires beneath the racks.
-Several First Nation tribes had been disturbed by white men invading their territory without so much as a ‘Hello, how are ya?’
+Wabenaki or Mi'kmaq warriors had been disturbed by white men invading their territory without so much as a ‘Hello, how are ya?’
 They became hostile.
 This led the English and French fisherman to put men assigned to drying duty on uninhabited islands off the coast.
 In 1604, a fishing station (where a ship’s catch could be off-loaded so the crew could go catch more fish) was built on what is now known as Damariscove Island, off the coast of Maine.

 The Virginia Company of London’s colony at Jamestown was started in 1607.
 A few months later, the Virginia Company of Plymouth planted the Popham Colony (Sagadahoc Colony) on the coast of Maine.
 Its more than one hundred settlers apparently had as difficult a time as the people at Jamestown.
 They abandoned the colony after the first winter.
 One man who stayed, Humphrey Damerill, moved to Damariscove Island and supposedly ran a store for fishermen needing supplies.
 (What could he have had for sale and how did he get re-supplied?)
 In his 1614 voyage of exploration, Captain John Smith of Virginia named the island ‘Damerill’s Isle.’